LiterallyTheOne/my_notes/Machine_Learning/some_terms.md

 ## Supervised learning

-We use the provided ground truth in the training proccess.
+We use the provided ground truth in the training process.

 Example: